vaginessa/Tool-X/README.md

 <br/>

 ## Now Tool-X is installed successfully.
-To run Tool-X Type
+To run Tool-X Type Tool-X

 Now type Tool-X from anywhare in your terminl to open Tool-X.